OVERLORDxx/Aware-Project/README.md

 ## ⚙️ How It Works

 1. User registers and logs in
-2. User uploads an image → CLIP model classifies the issue type automatically
+2. User uploads an image → ResNet-50 and ViT models classify the issue type automatically
 3. GPS location is detected and reverse-geocoded via OpenStreetMap
 4. On submission, the backend fetches the last report's hash, computes `SHA-256(reportData + prevHash)`, and stores the new report with its hash
 5. Admin can update report status and verify the entire hash chain for integrity